lesovsky/pgscv/README.md

 - **Bootstrap**. pgSCV can bootstrap itself - it is one-time procedure, during bootstrap pgSCV installs itself into system path, creates minimal required configuration, installs systemd unit and starts itself. **Requires root privileges.**
 - **Auto-update**. pgSCV can track new releases and update itself.
 This feature is mostly useful for Weaponry users. **Requires root privileges.**
+- **User-defined metrics**. pgSCV could be configured in a way to collect metrics defined by user.
 - **Collectors management**.
 Collectors could be disabled if necessary.
 - **Collectors filters**.
 Some collectors could be adjusted to skip collecting metrics about unnecessary stuff, like block devices, network interfaces, filesystems, etc.